 3.3% Market Share"

 We do have over 800 active organizations using the software, however, this comparison is a bit misleading.
 For our industrial customers, a single license is shared by an average of 5-6 users.
 At academic institutions, there may be as many as 200 users.
 Yes, our competitors dominate the largest CPI organizations, and we too have licenses at many of those same organizations on the desktops of engineers who prefer our products.
 According to Aspen Technology's most recent annual report, they claim 1,750 customers.
 Regarding market share, I'm not sure what to make of these numbers.
-What I can say is that Chemstations had approximately $7M in revenue for the 12 months ending Sept 30, 2013.
-They have a lot more.
+What I can say is that they have more than we do.
 If that's a metric you want to use in your decision making, just make sure you understand that Chemstations only does simulation software.
 It's our passion, and it's our focus.

 "2000 or so 'standard components' (DIPPR database)"